 Practice safe sex and get tested for sexually transmitted diseases (STDs) regularly to avoid getting a chlamydia infection or to get appropriate treatment if necessary.

 Did you know?
 Chlamydia is the most common STD in the United States.
-The CDC reports that 1.59 million cases were diagnosed in 2016.
+The reports that 1.59 million cases were diagnosed in 2016.

 Several antibiotics can treat chlamydia.
 The two most commonly recommended antibiotics to treat chlamydia are:

 Your doctor may recommend a different antibiotic if needed.
 Other antibiotics to treat chlamydia are:

 You will need to talk to your doctor about your treatment options for chlamydia if you are pregnant.
 Some types of antibiotics may not be appropriate.

 Infants can also be treated with antibiotics to cure chlamydia.

 Antibiotics can cure chlamydia, but they can’t heal some complications caused by this infection.
 Some women with a chlamydia infection may develop a condition called pelvic inflammatory disease (PID).

 PID can cause permanent scarring of the fallopian tubes — the tubes through which an egg travels during ovulation.
 If the scarring is too bad, it may be difficult or impossible to become pregnant.